Kei Satō

 Kei Satō (佐藤 慶, Satō Kei) was a Japanese character actor and narrator.
 He is known for his work with Japanese New Wave director Nagisa Oshima, and for several films with Kaneto Shindo, such as Onibaba and Kuroneko.
 He won the best actor award from Kinema Junpo for the films The Ceremony and Nihon no akuryō.
 He also worked as a narrator for many documentaries, both on television and film.

+Provenance

+The Sato family was an ancestral Aizu Domain samurai, and after losing the Boshin War, they ran a wholesale business of lacquerware materials.
+In addition, Kinuko, the wife of Zensuke Shibukawa, who participated in the February 26 incident and died in prison, is an aunt.